-Our individual identity determines how we see ourselves, how others perceive us and how socio-cultural-economic-political institutions and structures define us.
-Identity is our core and is how we see ourselves.
+Our individual identity determines how we see ourselves, how others perceive us and how socio-cultural-economic-political institutions, structures and histories define and reflect us.
+Identity is our core.
+The concept was put forward in the late 50s by black American women who were ignored, marginalised and discriminated against because of being black and female.

 * Intersectionality is defined as a concept to signify the complex, irreducible, diverse and variable effects that follow when multiple ‘axes of differentiation’ – such as the economic, political, cultural, psychic, subjective and experiential – intersect in historically specific contexts (Brah and Phoenix, 2004).